 Four New Updates to IEEE 802(R) Family of Standards Can Be Used to Implement Advanced Metering Infrastructure and Ensure Communications Network Reliability

-PISCATAWAY, N.J., USA, XX Month 2012 – IEEE, the world's largest professional organization advancing technology for humanity, today announced updates to three broadband wireless communications technologies in the IEEE 802® family of standards as well as a new IEEE 802 standards-development project.
+PISCATAWAY, N.J., USA, XX Month 2012 – IEEE, the world's largest professional organization advancing technology for humanity, today announced updates to four wireless communications technologies in the IEEE 802® family of standards as well as a new IEEE 802 standards-development project.
 The new standards support the global utility industry’s needs for smart grid data communications infrastructure and represent some of the most recent efforts applicable to smart grids to come from the IEEE Standards Association (IEEE-SA), which has a portfolio of 100 standards and standards in development pertaining to the smart grid industry.

 “Utilities can use the IEEE 802 family of broadband wireless communications standards to modernize their communications and networking infrastructure for advanced metering and other smart grid applications,” said James Gilb, chair of the IEEE 802.24™ Technical Advisory Group (TAG).
 “These new updates to the IEEE 802 standards will enable utilities around the world to build the carrier-grade, high-capacity networks they will need to connect the millions of grid components and end-use devices that will operate on smart grids.”